sayena-mjlsn/robo-bat/README.md

 ## Testing Arduino

-To make sure that the Arduino code is running, follow the following steps.
+To make sure that the Arduino code is running, follow the following steps:
 1. Go to **Tools**
 2. Click on **Serial Monitor**
 If you see the arduino output, then you have successfully executed the code.